 Composer David Froom has remarked that MSQ plays "with both precision and passion, and always with terrific musicianship!" and composer David Noon has lauded "I am continually inspired, in truth, by [the] quartet's artistry."
 MSQ has performed across the northeastern United States at venues including Bruno Walter Auditorium at Lincoln Center, Metropolitan Museum of Art, Leonard Nimoy Thalia Theater at Symphony Space, Citigroup Center, Yale University, Messiah College, Rutgers University, College of New Jersey, New York University, International Saxophone Symposia, and West Point University for the annual North American Saxophone Alliance regional conference.
 The quartet has premiered works by Marc-Antonio Consoli, Robert McMahan, David Noon, Jeffrey Nytch, Quinn Collins, J. Mark Stambaugh, and Rex Isenberg, among others.

-Manhattan Saxophone Quartet musicians are Jordan Smith, soprano saxophonist; Aaron Patterson, alto saxophonist; Daniel Kochersberger, tenor saxophonist; and Jay Rattman, baritone saxophonist.
+Manhattan Saxophone Quartet musicians are Jordan Smith, soprano saxophonist; Andrew Steinberg, alto saxophonist; Daniel Kochersberger, tenor saxophonist; and Jay Rattman, baritone saxophonist.

-As a chamber musician in New York City and strong advocate for new music, Jordan has premiered works by composers Marilyn Shrude, David Noon, Hayes Biggs, Marc-Antonio Consoli, James Adler, Robert McMahan, Steve Cohen, Rex Isenberg, Tamara Cashour, Adrienne Albert, Remy Le Boeuf, Ayanna Witter-Johnson and Matthew Hough.
+As a chamber musician in New York City and strong advocate for new music, Jordan has premiered twenty-two works by composers such as Mark Stambaugh, Marilyn Shrude, David Noon, Hayes Biggs, Marc-Antonio Consoli, James Adler, Robert McMahan, Steve Cohen, Rex Isenberg, Tamara Cashour, Adrienne Albert, Remy Le Boeuf, Ayanna Witter-Johnson and Matthew Hough.
 Upcoming premieres include a duo work One Final Gyre for the Epoch Duo by Alex Burtzos, and a work for saxophone ensemble called Supra by Jonathon Russell.
 He is also a member of the Manhattan Saxophone Quartet, which has premiered and commissioned ten works in the past three years, culminating in a recent sold out performance at Lincoln Center’s Bruno Walter Auditorium in 2012 and a return performance in 2014 to celebrate Adolph Sax’s 200th birthday.

 Dan Kochersberger - Tenor Saxophone